How do you organize a space party?

 Does your to-do list continue to grow and grow and you feel like it isn’t getting any shorter?

 LOL.
 Same.
-I have four kids.
-Who now all have to be pretty much homeschooled thanks to the Rona.
+I have two kids.
+Who now have to be pretty much homeschooled thanks to the Rona.
 Not to mention running a small and creative business from home while trying to keep up with blogging, editing, getting more creative, staying current, studying, learning, social media posts, etc etc etc. Does it ever stop?
 No.

 But it can get easier.
 We can end our days with feeling accomplished and peaceful.
 The way we do this is planning.
 Plan, plan, plan.
 If you know me, you know that I have a type A personality and I'm totally old fashioned.
 I have to write everything down and I'm a true note taker.
 New office supplies give me life, more about that later, HA!
 I keep a desk calendar and a phone calendar.
 Do you have to do all of these things to plan?
 No. But it's what keeps me sane.

 Here are some things that should keep you sane and have FREE time.

 - If you're like me, you feel accomplished just making the dang list.
 Once the list is made, I tend to get somewhat overwhelmed and start a bunch of little projects all at once.
 This led to feeling like I could not stop working throughout the day, never feeling like I got anything done, and not being able to sleep at night because of it.
 Not to mention those 2 rug rats running around my house and interrupting my train of thought a thousand times a day.